shawngraham/cdh2020/content/en/tutorials/github.md

 ---

 3. The wizard will ask you for a password and a username and whether or not you want spam from github.
 Fill in as suits you. **Your username doesn't have to reflect your real name**.
-If you use a pseudonymn, let me know in an email to shawn.graham@carleton.ca what username you're using, so that I don't get confused.
+If you use a pseudonymn, let me know in an email to shawn dot graham at carleton dot ca what username you're using, so that I don't get confused.

 ![github tier selection](/images/github/3-create-username-avoid-spam.png)